"If

 Test Directors office waiting to see if the first night Space Shuttle launch would

-That was unlike him.
+That wasnt like him.
 So I asked him what was wrong.

-He said "Oh, I put my foot in my mouth and my boss got mad at
+He replied "Oh, I put my foot in my mouth and got my boss mad at

 me!"